Selma is a day trip from Montgomery. It’s only a 65-mile drive on the Selma to Montgomery Civil Rights Trail.

 National Voting Rights Museum & Institute

-Near the foot of Edmund Pettus Bridge, the museum houses exhibits on the people and events that brought about voting rights for all Americans, regardless of race, education, or income.
-It includes exhibits on “Bloody Sunday,” African-Americans in government and memorials to those who died during the struggle.
+Near the foot of Edmund Pettus Bridge, the museum houses many exhibits about the people and events that brought about voting rights for all Americans, regardless of race, education, or income.
+It includes exhibits on “Bloody Sunday,” African-Americans in government, and memorials to those who died during the struggle.
 It hosts the annual Bridge Crossing Jubilee in March.
-Take the see the historic civil rights sites of Selma and have lunch with a history-maker.
+See the historic civil rights sites of Selma and have lunch with a history-maker.
 The Bed & Breakfast Tour for $100 per night lets you spend the night in the home of a history-maker, then listen to their stories.

 DAYS & HOURS: Tue–Fri 9a–5p; Sat 10a–4p

 Opened in 2002, and provides written, oral, and visual displays of the history of slavery and the Civil War.
 It includes a traveling 52-piece art collection “Middle Passage” by Tom Feelings.